History of Nick’s Place

 November 2016 – John Peter gave HOPE his name.
 Hope was a nameless little orphan boy of the village and became the first child we “adopted”.

-October 11th, 2016 – The IDEA was BORN for Nick’s Place through Karen and her friends at her workplace to start an orphanage.
+October 11th, 2016 – The IDEA was BORN for Nick’s Place through Karen Cedillo and her friends at her workplace to start an orphanage.

 October 2016 – Pastor Rey and Dan Berryman make their second visit to the Gitaramuka village where we brought 500 T-shirts for the village children.